 I think everyone's favorite part of the egg is the yolk.
 It is no surprise then that the literal translation, “you are the yellow of the egg” means “you are all I’m looking for” in English.

 There is no question that the German language boasts amazingly creative words.
-We know some of these sound too strange to be true, however, we swear we haven’t made any of them up!
-Now that you’re through giggling at these funny German words and weird German phrases, you can put them to work by chatting to your Tandem partner!
+Of course, this is not a comprehensive list of funny German words and phrases so, if you would like to learn more about the German language then head over to smarterGerman.
+We also know some of these sound too strange to be true, however, we swear we haven’t made any of them up!

 If this article wasn’t reason enough to start learning German, let us give you one more!

 The Tandem app is the best way to gain fluency in any language.
 With millions of members, Tandem is one of the largest language learning communities out there!
 Tandem lets you connect with native German speakers all over the world, and practice speaking German via text, voice notes, and video calling.
 Immerse yourself in the German language and culture, and speak your way to fluency, for free!